LiyingCheng95/Papers-on-Argument-Mining/README.md

 DREAM: Deployment of Recombination and Ensembles in Argument Mining (EMNLP 2023)

 Finding Authentic Counterhate Arguments: A Case Study with Public Figures (EMNLP 2023)

+Verifying Claims About Metaphors with Large-Scale Automatic Metaphor Identification (NAACL 2024)

+Enhancing Perception: Refining Explanations of News Claims with LLM Conversations (Findings of NAACL 2024)